masipila/openhab-spot-price-optimizer/doc/Boiler-control-points-example.md

 hours = Math.round(item.state);

-// Optimize the control points and save them to the database. optimizer.allowPeriod(hours);
+// Optimize the control points and save them to the database. optimizer.allowCheapestPeriod(hours);
-optimizer.blockRemainingHours();
+optimizer.blockAllRemaining();
 points = optimizer.getControlPoints();
 influx.writePoints('BoilerControl', points);
 ```

 The `GenericOptimizer` optimizing class provides has the following functions:
-- `allowHours(N)`: Finds N cheapest hours from the given spot prices and allows them.
+- `allowIndividualHours(N)`: Finds N cheapest hours and allows them.
-- `allowPeriod(N)`: Finds the cheapest consequtive N hour period from the given spot prices and allows them.
+- `allowCheapestPeriod(N)`: Finds the cheapest consequtive N hour period and allows them.
-- `blocHours(N)`: Finds N most expensive hours from the given spot prices and blocks them.
+- `blockIndividualHours(N)`: Finds N most expensive hours and blocks them.
-- `blockPeriod(N)`: Finds the most expensive consequtive N hour period from the given spot prices and blocks them.
+- `blockMostExpensivePeriod(N)`: Finds the most expensive consequtive N hour period and blocks them.
-- `allowRemainingHours()`: Allows all remaining hours from the spot prices which have not been allowed or blocked yet.
+- `allowAllRemaining()`: Allows all remaining hours from the spot prices which have not been allowed or blocked yet.
-- `blockRemainingHours()`: Blocks all remaining hours from the spot prices which have not been allowed or blocked yet.
+- `blockAllRemaining()`: Blocks all remaining hours from the spot prices which have not been allowed or blocked yet.
-- Note how the script above combines `allowPeriod` and `blockRemainingHours`.
-All hours must have a control value.
+- Note how the script above combines `allowIndividualHours` and `blockAllRemaining`.
+All hours must have a control value so the remaining hours need to be blocked after the cheapest ones have been allowed.

 ## Invoke this Rule also after the spot prices have been fetched
 - The rule was defined to be run every time after the item `BoilerHours` changes.
 But what if this value is kept unchanged day after a day?